adilmuhammad6422/raspberrypi-irobot/README.md

 export LD_LIBRARY_PATH=/usr/local/lib:$LD_LIBRARY_PATH
 ./client
 ```
-TODO: incomplete, need to add info on how to setup server on pc, and send basic commands to pi and for pi to respond. is this done on the pi in the first place?
+TODO: incomplete, need to add info on how to setup server on pc, and send basic commands to pi and for pi to respond.

 <!--
 TODO:  The below code seems to create a startup file for running roomba_bumper directly?
 Is this correct? roomba_bumper is supposed to be a testing file to test whether the pi->roomba communication is working.